skykosiner/todo-me-daddy/README.md

 Yes, yes, I'm aware that this is a stupid name, but will you shut up man

+**This does not work on windows, thanks to windows not being POSIX complaint**

 ## What is todo-me-daddy?
 The whole idea of this plugin is that we as developers leave hundreds, and hundreds of TODO comments in our code, and there is no way to find them, other